American Samurai

-American Samurai is a martial-arts action film directed by Sam Firstenberg and starring David Bradley and Mark Dacascos and produced by Cannon Films.
+American Samurai is a martial-arts action film directed by Sam Firstenberg, starring David Bradley and Mark Dacascos, and produced by Cannon Films.
 Filmed in Turkey, it was released in the United States in 1992.

-Premise
+Plot

-After a plane crash in the Japanese mountains, its only survivor—a baby named Andrew Collins—is adopted by Tatsuya Sanga, a samurai master.
-Andrew, along with the samurai's son, Kenjiro, are trained in the warrior’s way.
-Andrew excels in his training and soon surpasses his stepbrother’s skills.
-Kenjiro's jealousy pushes him to join the Yakuza, where he takes the Yakuza oath and forsakes the moral values of the samurai’s code.
-He leaves his father’s home, swearing to one day take revenge on his brother.
+Samurai master Tatsuya Sanga adopts a baby named Andrew Collins who is the only survivor of a plane crash in the Japanese mountains.
+Andrew and the samurai's son, Kenjiro, are trained in the warrior’s way.
+Andrew excels and soon surpasses his stepbrother.
+Kenjiro leaves his father’s home and joins the Yakuza, swearing revenge on his stepbrother.
 Ten years later, Andrew works in L.A. as a journalist.
 He and a female photographer track down an opium-smuggling operation in Turkey.
-Soon, the drug dealers kidnapped the girl, forcing Andrew to enter a deadly weapons based martial-arts tournament ruled by illegal gamblers whose greatest champion is the lethal Kenjiro.
+The drug dealers kidnap the girl, forcing Andrew to enter a deadly, illegal weapons based martial-arts tournament whose champion is the lethal Kenjiro.